 The seagull-shaped tied island of Kamome-jima is easily reached from the town center, with small beaches, footpaths, historic remnants and a free campsite (mid Apr-mid Oct) with green lawns.
 Esashi’s symbolic rock Heishi-iwa with a sacred rope stands just offshore from the sandy beach.

-Nakauta-cho (中歌町), in front of the Esashi Oiwake Hall, is the main bus stop of Central Esashi.
+Nakauta-cho (中歌町), in front of the Esashi Oiwake Hall, is the main bus stop of Central Esashi on the Oiwake Soran Line.
 Buses from and to Central Esashi:

 Hakodate: 5 daily / 2hrs 15min

 Kikonai (on the Hokkaido Shinkansen): 6 daily / 1hr 40min